-The monitoring and response service is the same as monitoring only, except that instead of needing 2 emergency contacts, our Community Alarm response officer will visit in person to assist you.
+The monitoring and response service is the same as monitoring only, except that instead of needing two emergency contacts, our Community Alarm response officers will visit in person to assist you.
 Our response officers have been trained in moving and handling techniques, and in the use of person-lifting equipment as promoted by the North-West Ambulance Service.
-We’d still arrange for one of the blue light services to attend if it’s serious.
+We would still arrange for one of the blue light services to attend if it’s serious.

 We can also arrange for a police-approved Key Safe to be installed if this is appropriate.
-This means our response officers can gain access to your home quickly and safely, and we can also assist emergency services to gain access in life and limb situations, avoiding the need to force entry.
+This means our response officers can gain access to your home quickly and safely, and we can also assist emergency services to gain access in emergency situations, avoiding the need to force entry.

 Get in touch to arrange a service

-If you think one of these options would be good for you, get in touch with us through our Contact Service.
-When you do, we’ll ask you some questions about the things you’re struggling with, as there might be lots of other products or services, as well as a community alarm, which could help you stay as independent as possible.
+When you do, we’ll ask you some questions about the things you may be having difficulty with, as there might be lots of other products or services, as well as a community alarm, which could help you stay as independent as possible.

-You might also like to have a look at MyManchesterServices, our directory of services, opportunities and activities, many of which are free and could help you live a more fulfilled life.
+You might also like to have a look at Help and Support Manchester, our directory of services, opportunities and activities, many of which are free and could help to maintain your independence and promote your wellbeing.